docluis/eyegee-exec/README.md

 > Note: Note: While eyegee-exec should be compatible with other vendors or local LLMs, it has been tested only with OpenAI's cloud models to date.

-## How to Run

-This tool requires the installation of the `ChromeDriver` application.
-On Arch Linux-based operating systems, it can be installed using AUR package managers.
-Please refer to the official [ChromeDriver documentation](https://developer.chrome.com/docs/chromedriver/get-started) for installation instructions on other operating systems.
+### Getting Started

 1. **Install ChromeDriver**

-Ensure ChromeDriver is installed on your system.
+Ensure [ChromeDriver](https://developer.chrome.com/docs/chromedriver/get-started) is installed on your system.
 This is required for the discovery process.

 2. **Install Node.js and npm**